cheshire-cat-ai/telegram-bot-ts/README.md

-# telegram-bot-ts
+# Cheshire Cat Telegram Bot

- Telegram Bot to communicate with the Cheshire Cat AI
+Telegram Bot to communicate with the Cheshire Cat AI.